To begin, we must note two challenges common to many other European democracies that are not a problem in Portugal.

 remain a concern

-A first challenge will be to ensure that budgetary consolidation continues.
-The country had its most recent EU excessive deficit procedure closed in 2017.
-This was the third such procedure for the country since 2002.
-In the previous two, a new excessive deficit procedure was opened within two years of the preceding one closing.
-This risk is compounded by the high level of public debt, 124.8% of GDP in 2017.
-This is the third-highest ratio within the European Union.
-Barring relief, bringing this debt under control will require an unprecedented, sustained effort over many years and future governments.
-The government’s latest Stability Program for 2018 – 2022, released in April 2018, forecasts that debt will drop below 60% of GDP in 2032.
-This will require an unprecedented effort to sustain budgetary consolidation over more than a decade, and across international and domestic economic and political cycles.
+A first challenge involves ensuring the continuation of budgetary consolidation.
+The country had its most recent EU excessive deficit procedure closed in 2017, the third such procedure for the country since 2002.
+This challenge is compounded by the high level of public debt (122.2% of GDP in 2018), which is the third-highest ratio within the European Union.
+Bringing public debt under control will require an unprecedented, sustained effort over many years and future governments.
+The government’s latest Stability Program for 2019 – 2023, released in April 2019, forecasts that debt will drop below 60% of GDP in the mid-2030s.
+This will require sustaining budgetary consolidation over more than a decade, and across international and domestic economic and political cycles.

 must be managed